empty-system/fdownloader/README.md

 # fdownloader
 Downloading all images from someone on a special site

-I developed this thing purely for educational purposes. :)
+I developed this thing purely for educational purposes. :) -> Scrapping

 Use it at your own risk